chuv002/cube-cuddle/README.md

 # cube-cuddle
-This art is for personal use only.
+This art was created by me (chuv002) and is for personal use only.

 ![](/kubectl_v3.png)